PrachetShah/Clustering-Models/README.md

-# Clustering-Models
+# Machine-Learning

+  - The Repository contains Machine Learning Clustering Algortihms Implemented by me in PYTHON for creating a cluster of different value objects

+# Algorithm used are :
+  1. Heirarchical Clustering
-K-Means Clustering and Heirarchical Clustering on Mall_Customers Dataset
+  2. K-Means Clustering

+# Dataset used :

+  Mall_Customers.csv